 LWD is responsible for ensuring the safety of its employees and for complying with all related regulatory requirements.
 Because of the importance which LWD places on safety, LWD encourages all employees to promote positive attitudes regarding safety, to incorporate safety into their work practices, and to cooperate fully in the implementation of safety-related programs.
-LWD's Safety Officer has authority and responsibility for administering this policy and these procedures.
+LWD's Safety Officer has authority and responsibility for administering this written program.